Super Tempo

-Super Tempo (スーパーテンポ) is a 1998 platform video game co-developed by Aspect and Red Company and published by MediaQuest for the Sega Saturn.
+Super Tempo (Note: Super Tempo (スーパーテンポ)) is a 1998 platform video game co-developed by Aspect and Red Company and published by MediaQuest for the Sega Saturn.
 It followed Tempo for the Sega 32X and Tempo Jr. for the Game Gear.
 The game uses stylized 2D cartoon graphics.

 Plot

 In the winter music world, the Prince of Music World is kidnapped and taken to The Planet Technotch.
 Meanwhile, the green grasshopper boy “Tempo” and his girlfriend, the cabbage white butterfly girl “Katy” went bankrupt.
 After discovering a happy blue bird, the two follow the bird and find a mysterious house.
 There, they realized that the Prince of Music World was kidnapped.
 Tempo now teams up with Katy to rescue the Prince of Music World from Planet Technotch and thus, the story of their exit from bankruptcy began.

 Development

 Super Tempo is a sequel to the Sega 32X title Tempo, and marks the third and final game in the Tempo series.
 The series was developed by RED Company, who also developed the Sakura Taisen and Bonk's Adventure series of games.
 The game was featured at the 1998 Tokyo Game Show video game convention.